2026 Curbside Collection Changes

 Region of Waterloo Headquarters - 150 Frederick St., Kitchener

-Black and green carts will be delivered free of charge to residential properties before March of 2026.
+Carts and food scrap containers will be delivered free of charge to residential properties before March of 2026.

 Cart sizes